astercapital/airless/example/gcp-getting-started/simple-http/README.md

 - **Efficient Data Handling**: By using hooks and separating concerns, the code minimizes the overhead associated with data retrieval and storage operations.

 ## Conclusion
-The integration of Airless packages within the GCP event processing code demonstrates a well-structured approach to building cloud-native applications.
+The integration of Airless packages within the http request processing code demonstrates a well-structured approach to building cloud-native applications.
 The modular design, use of hooks, and adherence to best practices contribute to a maintainable, efficient, and scalable system.